-The forward purchaser will have the right to accelerate the particular forward sale contract (with respect to all or any portion of the transaction under the particular forward sale contract that the forward purchaser determines is affected by such event) and require us to physically settle on a date specified by the forward purchaser if (1) the forward purchaser or its affiliate is unable to establish, maintain or unwind the forward purchaser's or its affiliate's hedge position with respect to the particular forward sale contract; (2) the forward purchaser determines that it or its affiliate is unable after using commercially reasonable efforts, to continue to borrow a number of shares of our common stock equal to the number of shares of our common stock underlying the particular forward sale contract or that, with respect to borrowing such number of shares of our common stock, it or its affiliate would incur a cost that is greater than the stock borrow cost specified in the particular forward sale contract, subject to a prior notice requirement; (3) a termination event occurs as a result of us declaring a dividend or distribution on our common stock with a cash value in excess of a specified amount per calendar quarter or with an ex-dividend date prior to the anticipated ex-dividend date for such cash dividend; (4) an extraordinary event (as such term is defined in the particular forward sale contract and which includes certain mergers and tender offers and the delisting of our common stock) occurs, or there is a bona fide, public announcement of any event or transaction that, if consummated, would constitute such an extraordinary event; or (5) certain other events of default, termination events or other specified events occur, including, among other things, any material misrepresentation or breach of agreement made by us in connection with entering into the particular forward sale contract, our bankruptcy or a change in law (as such terms are defined in the particular forward sale contract).
+The forward purchaser will have the right to accelerate the particular forward sale contract (with respect to all or any portion of the transaction under the particular forward sale contract that the forward purchaser determines is affected by such event) and require us to physically settle on a date specified by the forward purchaser if (1) the forward purchaser determines that it or its affiliate is unable after using commercially reasonable efforts, to continue to borrow a number of shares of common stock equal to the number of shares of common stock underlying the particular forward sale contract or that, with respect to borrowing such number of shares of common stock, it or its affiliate would incur a cost that is greater than the stock borrow cost specified in the particular forward sale contract, subject to a prior notice requirement; (2) a termination event occurs as a result of us declaring a dividend or distribution on our common stock with a cash value in excess of a specified amount per calendar quarter or with an ex-dividend date prior to the anticipated ex-dividend date for such cash dividend; (3) an extraordinary event (as such term is defined in the particular forward sale contract and which includes certain mergers and tender offers and the delisting of our common stock) occurs, or there is a bona fide, public announcement of any event or transaction that, if consummated, would constitute such an extraordinary event; or (4) certain other events of default, termination events or other specified events occur, including, among other things, any material misrepresentation or breach of agreement made by us in connection with entering into the particular forward sale contract, our bankruptcy or a change in law (as such terms are defined in the particular forward sale contract).
 The forward purchaser's decision to exercise its right to accelerate the settlement of the particular forward sale contract will be made irrespective of our need for capital.
-In such cases, we could be required to issue and deliver shares of our common stock under the physical settlement provisions of the particular forward sale contract or, if we so elect and the forward purchaser so permits our election, net share settlement provisions of the particular forward sale contract irrespective of our capital needs which would result in dilution to our earnings per share, return on equity and dividends per share.
+In such cases, we could be required to issue and deliver shares of common stock under the physical settlement provisions of the particular forward sale contract or, if we so elect and the forward purchaser so permits our election, net share settlement provisions of the particular forward sale contract irrespective of our capital needs which would result in dilution to our earnings per share, return on equity and dividends per share.
 In addition, upon certain events of bankruptcy, insolvency or reorganization relating to us, the particular forward sale contract will terminate without further liability of either party.
-Following any such termination, we would not issue any shares of our common stock or receive any proceeds pursuant to the particular forward sale contract.
-See "Risk Factors-Risks Related to Forward Sale Contracts."
+Following any such termination, we would not issue any shares of common stock or receive any proceeds pursuant to the particular forward sale contract.
+See "Risk Factors-Risks Related to Our Common Stock-In case of our bankruptcy or insolvency, any forward sale contract that is in effect will automatically terminate, and we would not receive the expected proceeds from any forward sales of our common stock" in this prospectus supplement.